School mask debate in Tennessee grows heated as local board requires masks in elementary schools - KESQ

 Heated arguments spilled out into the parking lot Tuesday night after a school board in a suburban Tennessee county approved a temporary requirement for masks in elementary schools due to the Covid-19 pandemic.

+With the highly contagious Delta variant, Covid-19 cases and hospitalizations among children have been on the rise.
+The US Centers for Disease Control and Prevention recommends students from kindergarten through grade 12 wear masks in school, along with teachers and visitors, while the American Academy of Pediatrics recommends masks in schools for everyone over age 2.

-During the board’s special session, parents on both sides of the issue shared their opinions with the board.
+During the Tennessee school board’s special session, parents on both sides of the mask issue shared strong opinions.

 Jennifer King, a parent and pediatric intensive care physician, said, “As a pediatric ICU physician, we are seeing more younger previously healthy children admitted with respiratory failure and acute respiratory distress syndrome than we have in prior strains, as cases in children are on the rise.
 This trend will only worsen if we don’t act now.”